 Each student will assemble a doctoral committee for prelims and the dissertation in consultation with the advisor.
 Alterations may occur if members are unavailable or if the planned dissertation focus shifts slightly, requiring somewhat different expertise.
 The doctoral committee members are chosen by the student, in consultation with the advisor, usually after some courses and seminars with each potential member have been taken.
 The student invites faculty members to serve on the doctoral committee; such an invitation need not be accepted, but in most cases, it is.
 In selecting faculty to serve on a doctoral committee, advisors and students should seek to gather a set of people with expertise in the student's area of training, the dissertation focus, and career goals.
 The advisor and student should strive to balance breadth and depth.
 Doctoral committees consist of five faculty members.
-Most doctoral committees feature three faculty from within the two primary departments (LSC, SJMC) and two from outside, but the mix may vary depending on the circumstances.
+Doctoral committees feature a minimum of two faculty from within SJMC and two faculty external to the field of communications..
+The SJMC does not consider faculty in Life Sciences Communciation or Communication Arts as being "outside" committee members, nor does it consider communication scholars outside the UW to be "outside" committee members.

-Following completion of the preliminary examination, if the advisor and the student decide that the dissertation requires a research specialty for which somewhat different committee membership is appropriate, changes should be made as soon as practical (described in the

-Program Proposal section).
+Following completion of the preliminary examination, if the advisor and the student decide that the dissertation requires a research specialty for which somewhat different committee membership is appropriate, changes should be made as soon as practical (described in the Program Proposal section).